JoshLoecker/MAPT/README.md

 the following name seemed appropriate: Microbial Automated Processing Tool, or MAPT for short.

+[Please view the Wiki](https://github.com/JoshLoecker/MAPT/wiki) for more detailed information
+(Note: The Wiki contains most of the basics as of now, but this README will stay up until the Wiki is complete)

 ### Usage

 This is a workflow/pipeline aimed to streamline post-processing of noisy reads from [Oxford Nanopore MinION Sequencing Data](https://www.nanoporetech.com).
 The following software will need to be installed in a conda environment.
 A startup-script is provided in the GitHub repository.
 This is explained further on this page.